-- •A cytosolic protein involved in fatty acid transport and metabolism - •A promising marker to be used in combination with troponins - •Higher amounts in myocardium than in brain, kidney and skeletal muscle - Appears in plasma as early as 30 min. after acute ischemia - •Peaks in blood in 6-8 h. - •Returns to normal levels in 24-30 h.
+- A cytosolic protein involved in fatty acid transport and metabolism - A promising marker to be used in combination with troponins - Higher amounts in myocardium than in brain, kidney and skeletal muscle - Appears in plasma as early as 30 min (only one that starts in 30 minutes and finishes it 30hrs). after acute ischemia - Peaks in blood in 6-8 h. - Returns to normal levels in 24-30 h.